Trung28899/React-Hooks/README.txt

     +, 2nd element is a function that allows you to update your state

 d.
 Rules of Hooks:
 - Must use the hooks inside functional components or custom hooks
 - Must use hooks on the root level in your root component (This means that you can't use hooks like useState() in nested function)

+e. useEffect() Hooks:
+- This hook is used to manage side effect like http requests, etc...
+This function run after the root function got rendered or re-rendered

+- Without the 2nd argument, the useEffect() re-run and make an infinite loop of requests.
+Also if you run this code outside of useEffect, The same behavior should be expected

+- with [] as a second argument, useEffect() acts like componentDidMount: which means it runs only once after the 1st render

+- useEffect() if return, will always return a function (See code in 9th commmit)

+f. useCallback() Hooks:
+When we trigger useCallback() hook, the function is not re-created for a 2nd
+    time when the component got re-rendered

+g.
+Refs and useRef():
+used to get the realtime value of changing input box

 3. Guide on how to use this module: